TakeoutTech/API/docs/api/order.rst

    For POS integrated orders: Update and Void action can only be performed before the order is submitted into the restaurant's POS system; and only sites that are configured will accept these actions.

    We recommend a daily sync of sites and menus to keep their pricing current.

-``/order/submit``
+POST ``/api/order/submit``

 Order Example: